-Completed proposals MUST be submitted online.
-The Catalyst application submission site will open at 8:00 AM and will close at 5:00 PM on the days indicated in the Key Dates section above.
-Please, designate one of the co-PIs as a contact person on the application.
+Completed applications MUST be submitted online.
+The Catalyst application submission site will close at 5:00 PM on the day indicated in the Key Dates section above.
+Please, designate one of the PIs as a contact person on the application.
 The contact person will be responsible for submitting the application.

 If you have questions, please contact: